brendanzab/language-garden/compile-items-funrefs/README.md

 ---

-This adds the ability to pass references to functions as parameters and bind them as definitions to the [compile-items](../compile-items) project.
+The [compile-items](../compile-items) project requires all functions to be fully applied.
+This project lifts that restriction by adding support for function types, passing references to functions as arguments, and storing them as local or top-level definitions.

+This is relatively straightforward to support in LLVM IR, but the Wasm back-end requires a little more effort.
+This involves:

+- registering type definitions for the function types used in the program
+- registering each function reference in a global table
+- emitting `call` and `call_ref` instructions as needed

+Note that this project does _not_ support anonymous functions.
+This would require additional work to implement, namely closure conversion.

 ## Example